tdaykin/tdaykin.github.io/about.md

 ### MEA Process Engineer Co-op, Advanced Manufacturing
 **Ballard Power Systems** - Burnaby, B.C., Canada
 *Jan.
 2023 -- April.
 2023*
-- Applied a structured approach to qualify an upcoming Liquid Injection Molding process; involving data collection, capability/GR\&R analysis, and ultimately, a presentation of results in a lean six sigma environment
+- Applied a structured approach to qualify an upcoming Liquid Injection Molding process; involving data collection, capability/GR&R analysis, and ultimately, a presentation of results in a lean six sigma environment
 - Hands-on experience in operating Liquid Injection Molding machines including troubleshooting and control over molding parameters
-- Developed and implemented automated data analysis in excel, transforming raw data into actionable insights; increasing overall efficiency by 98\%
+- Developed and implemented automated data analysis in excel, transforming raw data into actionable insights; increasing overall efficiency by 98%
 - Accelerated production times by 75% through rapid prototyping of 3D printed fixtures designed in CREO
+- In-depth knowledge on the manufacturing and development of fuel cells

 ## Technical Projects: